facebookresearch/controllable_agent/README.md

 See the [CONTRIBUTING](CONTRIBUTING.md) file for how to help out.

 ## License
-`controllable_agent` is MIT licensed, as found in the LICENSE file.
+`controllable_agent` is MIT licensed, as found in the LICENSE file.test